Panelists discuss the links between democratic governance and global health.

 AYRES: Thank you.
 So I want to ask just a couple questions to get us going before we open it up to members here.
 And I’m hoping to actually pull more out on the issue of the linkage between the findings of democracy and its effect on developing health systems that can adequately treat noncommunicable diseases.
 One of the things actually that struck me about the Lancet paper was that there is an important component of transportation injuries.
 This is not necessarily a—this struck me as more of a governance issue, not so much a health systems issue.
 But it seemed that the most important causes of death that were in this study were cardiovascular disease and transport injuries.
 And it goes on down, but can you speak about this issue of democracy and its linkages to developing health systems?
 Either Simon or Joe.
 Who wants to take that?

 DIELEMAN: Yeah, so, I mean, I think you can think of curbing mortality and health burden, morbidity, associated with traffic injuries in two ways.
 One, you can prevent those injuries from happening in the first place, and you can care more efficiently for people after they’ve been hurt.
 And I think the hypothesis here is that democracy certainly can impact both of those things.
-Can impact the prevention thereof, through many of the mechanisms that Simon just mentioned, and again through—essentially through healthcare system development and through healthcare spending, which comes also with democracy—or, at least is encouraged by democracy—we see that a health system would be more efficient and effective at dealing with patients after they’ve been injured.
+Democracy can impact prevention through many of the mechanisms that Simon just mentioned, and again through treatment—essentially through health-care system development and through health-care spending, which comes also with democracy—or, at least is encouraged by democracy—we see that a health system would be more efficient and effective at dealing with patients after they’ve been injured.

-AYERS: Can you speak a little about the feedback loop, which is an important part of the argument that this article makes, that democracy provides a feedback loop for voters to either reelect or kick out governments in power.
-Do you see that as necessarily requiring voters to make specific demands about health delivery, service delivery, health care systems?
+AYRES: Can you speak a little about the feedback loop, which is an important part of the argument that this article makes, that democracy provides a feedback loop for voters to either reelect or kick out governments in power.
+Do you see that as necessarily requiring voters to make specific demands about health delivery, service delivery, health-care systems?
 Or is it more a question of a kind of general sense of whether a government is being responsive to helping improve lives.

 WIGLEY: So the feedback loop is just the signal through the voters or through civil society mobilization that’s a—and through the media.
 So if there’s a disease problem or a disease burden in a certain part of the population, democracies have the greater means to receive that signal, and to realize that policy intervention is required.
 But also probably equally importantly, to check whether the intervention is working.
 So especially in a closed autocracy, there’s no kind of—there’s no such feedback mechanism.
 And where free speech is limited, it becomes equally even more problematic.